uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.4.5 =
+* Fix for nested inserted pages all using custom templates.
+Props @masterbip for discovering the issue!

 = 3.4.4 =
 * Fix incorrect link in excerpt's 'Continue reading' link.
 Props @bogyo74 for discovering the bug!
 * Fix empty id attribute rendering if no custom ID provided.
 Props @theschappy for finding and fixing this bug!